yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

 In addition to the Live migration [limitations](../live-migrate/#limitations), the following additional limitations apply to the fall-back feature:

-1. Fall-back is unsupported with a YugabyteDB cluster running on YugabyteDB Managed.
+- Fall-back is unsupported with a YugabyteDB cluster running on YugabyteDB Managed.
-1. SSL Connectivity is unsupported for export or streaming events from YugabyteDB during `export data from target`.
+- SSL Connectivity is unsupported for export or streaming events from YugabyteDB during `export data from target`.
-1. In the fall-back phase, you need to manually disable (and subsequently re-enable if required) constraints/indexes/triggers on the source database.
+- In the fall-back phase, you need to manually disable (and subsequently re-enable if required) constraints/indexes/triggers on the source database.
-1. yb-voyager provides limited support for data types during CDC of `export data from target` phase.
-For example, data types such as DECIMAL and Timestamp are not supported.
+- [Export data from target](../../reference/data-migration/export-data/#export-data-from-target) supports DECIMAL/NUMERIC datatypes for YugabyteDB versions after `2.20.1.1` (build 4).